Teaching

 Teaching Spotlight

-• 2023-present
+• 2023-2025

 As an Associate-Instructor at UCSD, I led generalist music courses encompassing music theory, music history, and specialized topics, with class sizes ranging from 110 to 200 students.
 My responsibilities included designing comprehensive syllabi, developing and delivering lecture content, overseeing teaching assistants, and ensuring the smooth operation of undergraduate courses.

-A full list of my courses (with videos and syllabi) can be found here
+Some of my courses (with videos and syllabi) can be found here

 • New Music/New Communities Mentor, 78th Composers Conference